Suicide can be Prevented.

 – World Health Organization, 2013

-If you or a loved one might be one of the 10.2 million adults* suffering from a co-occuring mental illness and substance use disorder, call 714.375.1110.
-This decision for your well-being might be life-saving.
+If you or a loved one might be one of the 10.2 million adults* suffering from a co-occuring mental illness and substance use disorder, please contact or call 714.375.1110.
+Because this decision for your well-being might be life-saving.
 Over 43.8 million Americans* experience a mental illness in any given year.
 You are not alone.
+We can Help.

 *National Alliance on Mental Illness, 2013